-Near to the banks of the Schuylkill River lies a garden house and grounds that exemplify centuries-old Japanese design.
-It may come as no surprise that the house was not originally built in Philadelphia.
-It may come as a surprise, however, that the house was built a solid 80 years after the first Japanese garden existed in the area.
+Near the banks of the Schuylkill River lie a garden house and grounds that exemplify centuries-old Japanese design.
+It may come as no surprise that the house was not originally built in Philadelphia—though it was built 80 years after the first Japanese garden arrived in the area!

-Shofuso Japanese House and Garden stands today in Fairmount Park, on a portion of land adjacent to the first Japanese garden built in America, for the 1876 Centennial Exposition, the first official World’s Fair in the United States.
-The grounds subsequently hosted a 14th century Japanese Buddhist temple gate, which had been exhibited at the 1904 St. Louis World’s Fair and moved to Philly in 1905.
+Shofuso Japanese House and Garden stands today in Fairmount Park, on a portion of land adjacent to the first Japanese garden built in America (for the 1876 World’s Fair).
+The grounds subsequently hosted a 14th century Japanese Buddhist temple gate, which had been exhibited at the 1904 World’s Fair in St. Louis before moving to Philly in 1905.

-After the exhibition closed, the house was relocated to the by then well-established Japanese garden in Philadelphia that suddenly found itself in need of a central structure.
-Shofuso was reassembled in Philadelphia starting in 1957 and officially opened to the public on October 19, 1958.
+After the exhibition closed, the house was relocated to the Japanese garden in Philadelphia that suddenly found itself in need of a central structure.
+The transplanted Shofuso opened to the Philadelphia public on October 19, 1958.
 In the same year, the surrounding gardens were redesigned to accommodate the new addition.

-The house is modeled on an early 17th century temple guest house and exemplifies shoin-zukuri architecture in terms of key details and classical proportions.
-The building itself includes a tea room, bath, kitchen, and hinoki bark roof (for which special permission was required from the National Forestry Agency of Japan to harvest the cypress wood), while the gardens feature traditional elements such as a koi pond, tea garden, island, and walled courtyard garden.
+The house is modeled on an early 17th-century temple guest house and exemplifies shoin-zukuri architecture in terms of key details and classical proportions.
+The building itself includes a tea room, bath, kitchen, and hinoki bark roof (for which special permission was required from Japan’s National Forestry Agency to harvest the cypress wood), while the gardens feature traditional elements such as a koi pond, tea garden, island, and walled courtyard garden.

 If you visit Shofuso, remember that shoes are required in the garden, while socks or stockings—sans shoes—are required in the house.
+Dirty socks are not allowed.
+If one is barefoot, disposable shoes are available, as are shoe coverings if one cannot remove their shoes.
 Also, fish food is available, if you want to feed the koi.

 Know Before You Go

 Free parking.
 Easy access from Center City with the Philly Phlash and IndieGo bike share.
-Directions, hours of operation, and admission prices listed on official website.
+Directions, hours of operation, and admission prices are listed on the official website.